nick2047/nick2047/README.md

 - 👋 Hi, I’m @nick2047
 - 👀 I’m interested in coding!
-- 🌱 I’m currently majoring in compsci and math.
-I'm learning to code.
+- 🌱 I’m currently majoring in computer science.
 - 💞️ I’m looking to collaborate on any project that interests me and with anyone who has the patience to help me learn more.
-- 📫 How to reach me ... this website.

 <!---
 nick2047/nick2047 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.